ernievd/cmarks-app/README.md

 - [ ] Email notifications to notify users when audio has been uploaded to a specific event.
 - [ ] Responsive and working on safari mobile.
+- [ ] Aggregate CMarks made by audience members at events and provide data to speakers for insight on their performance.

 ## Authors